twahtera/haskell-mega-repo/README.md

 See [ghccaniuse](http://damianfral.github.io/ghcaniuse/).
 Don't use extensions, which aren't supported by three or four GHC releases, i.e. using `DataKinds` and other type-system extensions are ok (required by e.g. `servant` anyway).

+For applications, new and straight-forward extensions like `DeriveAnyClass`, `PartialTypeSignatures`, or upcoming `ApplicativeDo`, `StrictData` or `SignatureSections` are ok as well.
+However, their usage isn't an end in itself.

 Also of `TupleSections` and `RecordWildCards` are ok.